-Among the hardware deliverable, France will be in charge of providing the sub-Kelvin cooling system (CEA), the mechanical structure (IN2P3), the electronics and on-board software (INSU) and some part of the Ground Segment Equipements (INSU and IN2P3).
+Among the hardware deliverable, France will be in charge of providing the sub-Kelvin cooling system (CEA), the electronics and on-board software (INSU) and some part of the Ground Segment Equipments (INSU and IN2P3).
 CNES will be responsible for the delivery of the integrated MFT and HFT.

-The IN2P3 teams were involved in the ESA CDF for the Working Package on AIT/Calibration as well as for the design of the thermo-mechanical structure of the telescopes.
-Since 2018, the researcher and engineers at

-IN2P3 were actively involved to propose a design and a task sharing.
+The IN2P3 teams were involved in the ESA CDF for the Working Package on AIT/Calibration as well as for the design of the thermo-mechanical structure of the telescopes (IJCLab).
+Since 2018, the researchers and engineers at IN2P3 were actively involved to propose a design and a task sharing.
 In the current proposal to the CNES management the key roles of IN2P3 labs are the following:

-- Mechanical Structure: IJClab is responsible for the design and delivery of the mechanical structure (including the telescope tubes and the structure at 5K to maintain the tubes).
-For the Phase A2, this includes the delivery of a the mechanical structure of a prototype of a refractive telescope on which we will be able to perform the first optical tests.
-This prototype would be fabricated at the IJClab.
-In case of selection, the IJClab would be in charge of delivering the mechanical structure for the different models from the Engineering Model (EM) to the Flight Model (FM).
-This design will be made in collaboration with APC involved in the thermal modelling. - System Thermal Modeling: APC is deputy thermal architect for the global thermal modeling of the telescopes (MFT and HFT). - Calibration & Ground Segment Equipment (GSE) The GSEs include all specific hardware components needed for the calibration phase.
+- Mechanical Structure: IJClab was involved in the design of the mechanical structure (including the telescope tubes and the structure at 5K to maintain the tubes).
+In case of selection for the next phases, the IJClab could participate in the design and tests of the mechanical structure for the different models from the Engineering Model (EM) to the Flight Model (FM).
+This design will be made in collaboration with APC involved in the thermal modeling and IRAP (INSU). - System Thermal Modeling: APC is responsible of the MHFT thermal modeling.
+This includes estimating the overall thermal power budget, the sensitivity to main parameters and a first transient analysis to check for thermal stability of the instrument. - Calibration & Ground Segment Equipment (GSE): The GSEs include all specific hardware components needed for the calibration phase.
 APC is in charge of the thermal GSE for the cold stages (5K-2K-100mK) and LPSC is involved in the Optical GSE for spectral polarization.
-The institute will also take a leading role in the organisation and management of the ground pre-flight calibration phase (leader S. Henrot-Versillé).
+The institute is also taking a leading role in the organization and management of the ground pre-flight calibration phase (leader S. Henrot-Versillé).

 The hardware responsibilities have been discussed with each lab and agreed according to their own schedule and duties.
-It is part of the task-sharing document that will be proposed to CNES during the CIO in October 2020.
+It is part of the task-sharing document proposed to CNES during the CIO in October 2020.
 The manpower for each lab has been identified and estimated and is realistic given their respective responsibilities.
-Support will be requested to the institute and the CNES for expertise on Quality Assurance specific to space missions.
+Support will be requested for future phases to the institute and the CNES for expertise on Quality Assurance specific to space missions.